13 Best Things to do in Manuel Antonio, Costa Rica

 Main road in Manuel Antonio

-Best Things to do in Manuel Antonio, Costa Rica
+Best Things to Do in Manuel Antonio, Costa Rica

-Manuel Antonio, Costa Rica is a very unique and beautiful area of the country.
-While most visitors come here to explore the National Park, there is so much more to do in this region.
-When we visit this area, we usually come for at least 3-5 days and always find more new and interesting things to do in Manuel Antonio.
+When we visit this area, we usually come for at least 3-5 days and always find more new and interesting things to do.
+So let’s dive in!

 1. Visit Manuel Antonio National Park